Ericsson soars to victory in inaugural Music City Grand Prix

+Not in this wreckfest.
+Call the latest IndyCar race winner Marcus Air-icsson.

-NASHVILLE, Tenn.
-(AP) — Marcus Ericsson soared over a car early, overcame hard-charging runs from Colton Herta and Scott Dixon late, and survived the perilous city streets of Nashville on Sunday to win inaugural Music City Grand Prix.
+Ericsson stuck the landing on his early race flight and avoided further disaster on the perilous city streets of Nashville on Sunday to win the inaugural Music City Grand Prix.

+“I’m just trying to figure out how I ended up winning the race after flying and seeing the sky,” he said.

+Ericsson conserved fuel and survived hard-charging runs from Colton Herta and Scott Dixon and won his second race of the season.
+He moved to fifth in the IndyCar points race with five race left — 79 points back of leader Alex Palou.

+Ericsson doesn’t have a deal with Chip Ganassi Racing for 2022 and said “I hope Chip was watching today.”

+“My biggest wish is continue here in the 8 car,” Ericsson said.

-Ericsson made the IndyCar highlight reel long before the checkered flag when he jumped the backside of Sebastien Bourdais’ Chevrolet and knocked the Frenchman out of the race.
-Ericsson’s airborne Honda needed a new front wing only five laps into the race and he made it the rest of the way unscathed for his second victory of the season.
+He made the IndyCar highlight reel long before the checkered flag when he jumped the backside of Bourdais’ Chevy and knocked the Frenchman out of the race.
+Ericsson’s airborne Honda needed a new front wing only five laps into the race and said he thought the car was going to snap in half.

-The 30-year-old Swede won as darkness fell in Nashville with six-time IndyCar Dixon making a late run.
-But Ericsson got a break when Herta clobbered his car into the tire barriers with five laps left, ending his dominant weekend.
-Herta topped the first two practice sessions and won the pole.
+The 30-year-old Swede won as darkness fell in Nashville with Dixon, the six-time IndyCar champion, making a late run.

+Ericsson caught a break when Herta clobbered his car into the tire barriers with five laps left, ending his dominant weekend for Andretti Autosport.
+Herta topped the first two practice sessions, won the pole and his team was in “a league of our own.”
 He was gaining on Ericsson and had a potential go-ahead pass on the horizon when he crushed his car.
-Herta buried his head in his hands in stunned disbelief and appeared to hurt his left thumb.
+Herta buried his head in his hands in stunned disbelief.

+“We had the car all weekend to win,” Herta said.
+“I just threw it away.”

 Dixon was second to give Chip Ganassi Racing a 1-2 finish.
 James Hinchcliffe, Ryan Hunter-Reay and Graham Rahal rounded out the top five.